maogaja/Excel-_Project-Data-Analytics/README.md

 ## Introduction

-I created this data jobs salary dashboard to help me investigate salaries and markets for my desired jobs and enusre that I have a true picture of adequate compensation.
+I created this data jobs salary dashboard to investigate salaries and markets for my desired jobs and ensure that I have a true picture of adequate compensation across different regions.

 This data sourced from various job platforms provided a foundation in analyzing data using this powerful tool.
 The data contains information on job titles, salaries, locations, and essential skills.

 ## Dashboard File
 My Final dashboard is in [Project_One_Excel.xlsx](Project_One_Excel.xlsx)

-Excel Skills Used
+Excel Skills Used:

 I used the following Excel Skills for analysis: